junebloom/fae/README.md

 # fae
 Fae is a small 2d game-engine designed to be fast and easy to work with.
-It uses PixiJS for maximum rendering performance and flexibility.
+It is built on PixiJS.

 The main features of fae are:

-- Straightforward and powerful ECS implementation
+- Straightforward ECS implementation
 - Communication via events
 - Basic scenes
-- Flexible InputManager
+- Input manager
 - Vectors
 - Plus everything Pixi has! (resource loader, glsl shaders, etc.)